-The 3DM-CV5-25 block diagram describes its primary hardware components and internal configuration.
-Integrated Micro-Electro-Mechanical System (MEMS) sensors within the 3DM-CV5-25 are collectively known as the Inertial Measurement Unit (IMU) and include tri-axial gyroscopes (gyros), tri-axial accelerometers, tri-axial magnetometers, and a pressure altimeter.
-This technology provides direct measurements of acceleration, angular rate, pressure, Delta-theta (change in angular rate), and Delta-velocity (change in velocity).
-Temperature and pressure sensors provide environmental information for measurement compensation and altitude estimations. information can be read directly but is not used internally for attitude or navigation estimations on the 3DM-CV5-25.
+The 3DM-CX5-25 block diagram describes its primary hardware components and internal configuration.
+Integrated Micro-Electro-Mechanical System (MEMS) sensors within the 3DM-CX5-25 are collectively known as the Inertial Measurement Unit (IMU) and include tri-axial gyroscopes (gyros), tri-axial accelerometers.
+This technology provides direct measurements of acceleration, angular rate, Delta-theta (change in angular rate), and Delta-velocity (change in velocity).
+Temperature sensors provide environmental information for measurement compensation. information can be read directly but is not used internally for attitude or navigation estimations on the 3DM-CX5-25.